dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 Health checks are created by implementing the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck> interface.
 The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync%2A> method returns a <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckResult> that indicates the health as `Healthy`, `Degraded`, or `Unhealthy`.
 The result is written as a plaintext response with a configurable status code (configuration is described in the [Health check options](#health-check-options) section). <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckResult> can also return optional key-value pairs.

-The following `ExampleHealthCheck` class demonstrates the layout of a health check.
-The health checks logic is placed in the `CheckHealthAsync` method.
-The following example sets a dummy variable, `healthCheckResultHealthy`, to `true`.
-If the value of `healthCheckResultHealthy` is set to `false`, the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus?displayProperty=nameWithType> status is returned.
+The following example demonstrates the layout of a health check:

 :::code language="csharp" source="health-checks/samples/6.x/HealthChecksSample/HealthChecks/SampleHealthCheck.cs" id="snippet_Class":::

+The health check's logic is placed in the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync%2A> method.
+The preceding example sets a dummy variable, `isHealthy`, to `true`.
+If the value of `isHealthy` is set to `false`, the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus?displayProperty=nameWithType> status is returned.

-If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync%2A> throws an exception during the check, a new <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry> is returned with its <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Status?displayProperty=nameWithType> set to the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus>, which is defined by <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck%2A> (see the [Register health check services](#register-health-check-services) section) and includes the [inner exception](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Exception) that initially caused the check failure.
+If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync%2A> throws an exception during the check, a new <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry> is returned with its <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Status?displayProperty=nameWithType> set to the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus>.
+This status is defined by <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck%2A> (see the [Register health check services](#register-health-check-services) section) and includes the [inner exception](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Exception) that caused the check failure.
 The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Description> is set to the exception's message.

 ## Register health check services

-The `ExampleHealthCheck` type is added to health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck%2A> in `Startup.ConfigureServices`:
+To register a health check service, call <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck%2A> in *Program.cs*:

 :::code language="csharp" source="health-checks/samples/6.x/HealthChecksSample/Snippets/Program.cs" id="snippet_AddHealthChecks":::